silica-dev/new-moon-nvim/README.md

 ## Purpose

 I have been using LunarVim as my neovim distribution for a long time now.
 It has relatively sane defaults and is reasonably easy to configure.
 However, its development has been discontinued for a while, and I am running into issues using LSPs without error messages.
-As such, I have ported the important (in my opinion) parts of the distrubution to regular neovim config files.
+As such, I have created a set of neovim config files to implement the important (in my opinion) parts of the distrubution.
+These are all written from scratch or adapted from examples from plugin documentation, no lunarvim code has been directly copied.

 ## Limitations